Galdieria partita

 Galdieria partita is a species of extremophilic red algae that lives in acidic hot springs.
 It is the only unicellular species of red algae known to reproduce sexually.
 It was discovered in 1894 by Josephine Elizabeth Tilden from Yellowstone National Park in the western United States.
-Originally described as a specides of green algae, Chroococcus varium, its scientific name and taxonomic position were revised several times.
+Originally described as a species of green algae, Chroococcus varium, its scientific name and taxonomic position were revised several times.
 In 1959, Mary Belle Allen produced the pure culture which has been distributed as the "Allen strain".

 History

 Josephine Elizabeth Tilden, the first woman teacher at the University of Minnesota, investigated algae of the Yellowstone National Park in Wyoming in 1894.
 Among her collection was a species which she identified as a green alga.
 In 1898, she named it Protococcus botryoides f. caldarium.
 Austrian biologists Lothar Geitler and Franz Ruttner revised the identification as a blue-green algae with a name Cyanidium caldarium in 1936.
 Around the same time Joseph J. Copeland created the genus name as Pluto caldarius.
 The controversy of priority started, but Cyanidium caldarium became more widely used.

 Mary Belle Allen, while working at the Marine Station of Stanford University, had developed the method of culturing microbes living at high temperature (thermophiles).
 In 1952, she developed a specific culture media for thermophilic algae by which she isolated an "unidentified unicellular alga" from the acid waters of the Lemonade Spring, The Geysers, Sonoma County, California.
 In 1958, while working at the Laboratory of Comparative Physiology and Morphology of the Kaiser Foundation Research Institute in Richmond, California, she compared the thermophilic algae of the Lemonade Spring with those of the Yellowstone National Park.
 With it she produced the first pure culture of the C. caldarium, as reported in 1959.
 This sample was subsequently distributed as the "Allen strain".